DanielleMStevens/Mining_Known_MAMPs/Methods.md

  ## Assessing genome diveristy and removing redudnacy/clonality

 Since we are trying to assess the sequence diversity that has naturally accumulated over time and how that has affected MAMP functionality, we need to do some filtering for clonal isolates so no one sequence is over represented.
-To do so, we can run all the whole genomes sequences on fastANI to calculate all-by-all ANI values. fastANI tends to inflate values, so we're going to put some strict cutoffs: to be considered clonal, two genomes need to be over 99.99 percent similar and carry the same MAMP eptitope sequnences.
+To do so, we can run all the whole genomes sequences on fastANI to calculate all-by-all ANI values. fastANI tends to inflate values, so we're going to put some strict cutoffs: to be considered clonal, two genomes need to be over 99.999 percent similar and carry the same MAMP eptitope sequnences.
 Those which are considered clonal by these considerations, duplicates will be removed.
+This number was also based on using the Clavibacter genus as a reference since I'm more personally familair with those genomes and if this number was reasonable.

 ### 5. Prep genomes for fastANI and run fastANI